Reading time: 7 minutes

-When you arrive at their office for an initial consultation, notice if they try to put you at ease and establish a personal rapport that feels genuine.
+When you arrive at their office for an initial consultation, notice if they try to put you at ease and communicate in a way you can understand.
 Also note if they answer your questions openly or seem evasive or dismissive.

 The more information you can provide at this stage, the more likely you are to receive appropriate advice and an accurate estimate of their fees.

 Ultimately, you want a qualified and suitably experienced financial adviser you feel comfortable doing business with.
 You also want someone who will provide holistic advice that puts your needs first.
 The winning candidate may not be the cheapest, but they should offer fair and transparent fees for the services they provide.